Sundays, 15 Jan – 26 Mar

 Each group will have two current BOVTS second year students as their main tutors and there will be a Young Artists Manager to supervise the running of the day.
 The students will be from across our degree courses, from acting through to production arts, to ensure that the skills passed on are current and from the best possible source.

-Whether your aim is to improve your acting skills, learn a new design skill, or simply to have fun and make friends, you will receive a warm welcome at BOVTS Young Theatre Makers!
+Whether your aim is to improve your acting skills, learn a new design skill, or simply to have fun and make friends, you will receive a warm welcome at BOVTS Young Artists!

 Is it for me?